tomsksoft-llc/sc-logger/README.md

 ## scf

 Self-check-format (abbreviated as scf) is a library provides printf-like formatting with the following features:
-- check if the input arguments match the format specifiers and if it isn’t, the compiler is required to issue an error message and stop the compiling process
+- check if the input arguments match the format specifiers and if it is not, the compiler is required to issue an error message and stop the compiling process
 - calculate indexes of the specifiers at compile time to unload runtime formatting (available non-constexpr arguments)

 ### Syntax